thisIsTheFoxe/DMML/README.md

 ![wikipedia plot of the iris set](/resources/iris.png)

 ### Diabetes
-This is a dataset about people with diabetis.
-When looking at the data tho, one can recognize that only about 1/3 of the people tested positive for diabetes.
-Plus, the data is unclean meaning not all the data is trustworthy (for example: BloodPresuare = 0, BMI = 0).
+This is a dataset about people with diabetes.
+When looking at the data though, one can recognize that only about ⅓ of the people tested positive for diabetes.
+Plus, the data is unclean meaning not all the data is trustworthy (for example: BloodPressure = 0, BMI = 0).
 For this reason, the network doesn't perform as well with the unsanitized data.

 ## Resources